 Try and strike a balance between leaving non-essential items behind and having enough to ensure comfort and safety.
 You can tweak this balance with experience.

 Choose your spot carefully

 Everyone loves an Instagram-friendly wild camp, with a spectacular mountain backdrop.
 But in reality, more basic considerations of shelter and comfort come first.
 A good is flat, dry, and sheltered from wind, even if it is less photogenic.
 You’ll also need water in the camp, so a water source nearby is very useful.

 Camp away from footpaths whenever possible and away from any other tents so you don’t disturb people – and they don’t disturb you!

 Leave no trace

 Wild camping sites should be left the same as you found them; it should be impossible to tell anyone has camped there.
+This is called the ‘leave no trace‘ principle.
 Camp on durable ground, like short coarse vegetation, if possible.
 You shouldn’t need to put rocks on pegs if you pitch your tent properly and have good pegs.
 Once you walk a short distance away and look back.
 Always bury human waste at least six inches deep and 50 metres away from water.
 Never camp on or near archaeological or heritage sites.

 Small campfires are permitted in Scotland, but with many exceptions such as in forests, on farmland or peaty ground, or in very dry conditions.
 They are not permitted in England, Wales and Northern Ireland unless you have landowner’s permission.
 Carrying a stove means you shouldn’t need to light a camp fire in any case.